Sam-MARTis/CFAL-Workshop_Gravity-Sim/README.md

 - We start building!
 #### Why do we simulate stuff?
  - Costly to test actual models
  - Sometimes it's just impractical.
-How will you predict if earth will survive getting hit my an asteroid?
+How will you predict if earth will survive getting hit by an asteroid?
  - Simulations also are a way to solve complicated stuff that we can't solve with regular methods.

 #### How we're going to simulate stuff